phonowell/genshin-impact-script/README.md

-# genshin-impact-script
+# Dull Blade

 Sweet!
 What a cute Genshin Impact script!

 ## Introduction

-A script that provides a little extra functionality for the Genshin Impact players.
+Dull Blade, which provides only a little bit of attack, offers a little bit of extra functionality for Genshin Impact players.
 Really just a little bit dayo!

-**Does not contain any cheats.**
+**!!NO CHEATS!!**

 ## Features

-### Fast pickup/skip dialogue

-Quickly pick up items/skip conversations when `F` key is pressed.

-### Skill timer
+### Skill Timer

-Display the cooldown time and effect duration of `E` skills.
+- Display the cooldown and effect duration of `E` skills

+### Auto Pickup

+- Hold down `F` key to pick up items quickly/skip dialogue
+- Press `Alt + F` to enter/exit auto-pickup mode; this mode will automatically pick up items or skip conversations

-### Debut action
+### Auto Fight

-Configurable action when switching characters with `Number Keys`.
+- Configurable action when switching characters with `Number Keys`

-### Tactic module

-You can configure custom battle moves for each character independently, and long press `Left Click` to cycle through them automatically.
+- You can configure custom moves for each character independently, and long press `Left Click` to cycle through them automatically

-### Auto-Pickup mode
+### Auto Fish

-Auto-pickup, press `Alt + F` to enter and exit this mode.
+- Press `F11` to enter/exit this mode

-### Auto-Forward mode
+### Auto Forward

-Auto forward, press `Alt + W` to enter and exit this mode.
+- Press `Alt + W` to enter/exit this mode

-### Fishing mode
+### Auto Glide

-Auto hook, press `F11` to enter and exit this mode.
+- Automatically turn on the glider when `Space` is pressed

-### Process priority adjustment
+### Other

-Set the process priority to the lowest when the game window is inactive.
+- Set the process priority to the lowest when the game window is inactive

 ## Usage

-**Note that you need to change the `Switch Walk/Run` function from `Left Ctrl` to `Right Ctrl` in the game.**
+**Note that you need to change the `Switch Walk/Run` function from `Left Ctrl` to `Right Ctrl` in the game**

-Download the [zip file](https://github.com/phonowell/genshin-impact-script/releases/download/0.0.31/Genshin_Impact_Script_EN_0.0.31.zip) and unzip it.
+Download the release and unzip it

-Go to the unpacked folder and double-click `start.exe` in it (you will be prompted if you want to apply administrator privileges, select Apply).
+Go to the unpacked folder and double-click `start.exe` in it (you will be prompted if you want to apply administrator privileges, select **Apply**)

 ### Skill Timer

-Before using this function, you need to identify the characters by the following action: Press `F12` key with the right avatar visible.
+Before using this function, you need to identify the characters by the following action: Press `F12` key with the right avatar visible

-After changing the team lineup, you need to re-identify them.
+After changing the team lineup, the characters should be re-identified

-The following characters are not supported right now:
+Some characters are not supported at the moment

-- Aether
-- Lumine

 ## Configuration

-Refer to the [configuration](./data/config.ini) for details.
+Refer to the [configuration](./data/config.ini) for details

-When finished editing, press `Ctrl + F5` to take effect instantly.
+When you finish editing, press `Ctrl + F5` and it will take effect immediately

 ### Characters

-Add the chanacter name at the bottom of the file to enable character-specific configuration.
+Add the chanacter name at the bottom of the file to enable character-specific configuration

 For Example: